Harshit2012/VocalTexter/README.md

-# SpeakWrite
+# VocalTexter
-SpeakWrite is a simple and user-friendly web application that enables users to convert spoken words into written text and also convert text into voice.
+VocalTexter is a simple and user-friendly web application that enables users to convert spoken words into written text and also convert text into voice.
 The application features a easy-to-use recording controls, a convenient copy button for quick text sharing and a easy to convert text to voice.
 ## Features
 - Start and stop recording with the click of a button.
 - Effortlessly transcribe spoken words into text.